MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone.md

 ## Core services layer

-Included are all the required services to enable the data landing zone within the context of enterprise-scale for analytics.
+Included are all the required services to enable the data landing zone within the context of analytics landing zone accelerator.
 The following resource groups form the suite of standard services available in every data landing zone that is deployed:

 - Networking
 - Monitoring